SHi-ON/Telegramity/README.md

 An unofficial Telegram Android client.

+---

 ### Note

-Telegramity were originally intended to introduce a set of features which were missing in the official app at the time.
+**Telegramity** was originally created to introduce a set of features that were missing from the official Telegram app at the time.
+These additions helped build a thriving user base.

-Such features in Telegramity, garnered a thriving userbase at the time.
-The current version of the `master` branch is an update-in-progress intended to update the codebase with the latest changes of the upstream (Telegram for Android sourcecode).
+The current `master` branch is a work-in-progress, aimed at updating the codebase with the latest changes from the upstream Telegram for Android source code.

-My idea was to release the sourcecode even though I have no free time to be allocated just to fix the conflicts and to finish the update.
+Although I currently don’t have enough free time to resolve all the merge conflicts and complete the update, I’ve decided to release the source code publicly.

-There are several files with unsolved merge conflicts.
+🚧 **Several files still contain unresolved merge conflicts.**
-Contributions in fixing the merge conflicts are welcome and much appreciated!
+💡 **Contributions to help fix these conflicts are welcome and greatly appreciated!**

+---

 ## Telegram messenger for Android